axieum/avatar-initials-py/README.md

 ## Contributing

-Thank you for considering contributing to Auth Me!
+Thank you for considering contributing to `avatar-initials-py`!
 Please see the [Contribution Guidelines][contributing].

 ## Security Vulnerabilities